nansheng-me/nansheng-me.github.io/_pages/about.md

 <img src="/images/nsheng.jpeg" alt="photo" style='width: 300px;'>
 </p> -->

-- As a researcher, I am devoted to developing and applying numerical and analytical tools to tackle complex challenges across science and engineering.
+- As a researcher, I build and apply numerical, analytical, and machine learning tools to address complex problems in science and engineering.
+  I am currently exploring data-driven approaches, focusing on machine learning methods for scientific discovery including AI for Science, generative AI, and large language model based techniques, and I am also exploring the possibilities of applying these methods to quantitative finance.
-  My mathematical interests span numerical analysis, scientific computing, and mathematical physics.
+  My mathematical interests include numerical analysis, scientific computing, and mathematical physics.
-  My interests in the natural sciences range from low-energy and high-energy physics to theoretical chemistry, materials science, and computational biology.
+  In the natural sciences, I am engaged with topics ranging from low-energy and high-energy physics to theoretical chemistry, materials science, and computational biology.
-  My interests in engineering focus on quantum engineering, semiconductor engineering, control engineering, and materials design.
+  On the engineering side, I am particularly interested in quantum and semiconductor engineering, control systems, and materials design.

 <!-- - I am an researcher committed to performing **numerical analysis** and developing **scientific computing** tools for problems arising in science and engineering.  -->

 <!-- Specifically, I am an expert in interpreting fundamental theories, designing advanced and robust computational methods, as well as developing practical and sophisticated software to solve the **quantum many-body problem** and to predict the behaviors of matter of scientific and technological interest.
 For more details, please see the [Research](/research) page. -->

 - I am a PhD student in Computational Mathematics at Stanford University, working with Prof. [Lexing Ying](https://web.stanford.edu/~lexing/).
+I am also working closely with ByteDance Seed-AI for Science team.
-  I received my PhD degree in Theoretical Chemistry at the University of Chicago, where I worked with Prof. [Yuehaw Khoo](https://www.stat.uchicago.edu/~ykhoo).
+  I received my PhD degree in Chemical Physics at the University of Chicago, where I worked with Prof. [Yuehaw Khoo](https://www.stat.uchicago.edu/~ykhoo).
   I received my dual Bachelor's degree in Physics and Chemistry with highest honors from the University of Chinese Academy of Sciences, where I worked with Prof. [Tao Xiang](http://txiang-iphy.cn) and Prof. [Qiang Shi](http://159.226.64.165/web/qshi/prof.).

 <!-- - I have collaborative connections with Dr. [Jason Kaye](https://www.simonsfoundation.org/people/jason-kaye), Dr. [Kun Chen](https://www.simonsfoundation.org/people/kun-chen-2) and Dr. [Olivier Parcollet](https://www.simonsfoundation.org/people/olivier-parcollet) at the Flatiron Institute, Simons Foundation. -->